dsantoshkumarit/FS-System-Design-Nodejs-LLD/3-Mondodb-Connectivity/Readme_Mongo.md

 - It manages relationships between data.
 - Provides schema validation.
 - Used to translate between objects in code and the representation of those objects in MongoDB.
+- Schema - A Mongoose schema defines the document's properties, default values, types of data, validators, etc.
+- Model - provides an interface for the database to create, query, update, delete records, and so on.